openaire/guidelines-literature-repositories/docs/field_citationconferenceplace.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The place where the conference took place
+The place where the conference took place.
+This property is considered to be part of the bibliographic citation.

 Property citationConferencePlace (R, 0-1)
 -----------------------------------------